coolguy4ever/coolguy4ever.github.io/botw.md

 ![alt text](https://coolguy4ever.github.io/img/skeloten-horse.jpg)

-The stal horse a rode by skelotens and can be found at night
+The stalhorse a rode by skelotens and can be found at night

 ## Naydra
 ![alt text](https://coolguy4ever.github.io/img/dragon.jpg)

 Naydra is first found at the Spring of Wisdom at the peak of Mount Lanayru corrupted by Malice.
 Follow it and use your arrows to free it of its corruption.
-After this, Naydra is found just north of Mount Lanayru in the Lanayru Bay appearing first around 12:00AM and heading down by around 6:00AM.

-## champions power
+## Champions power

 ![alt text](https://coolguy4ever.github.io/img/revali.jpg)

-ravlis gale makes a up draft to rech high placse
+Revalis gale makes a up draft to reach high places

 ![alt text](https://coolguy4ever.github.io/img/daruk.jpg)

-daruks protction makes a shield around link and if a enamy hits the shield and your shield will no get damged
+Daruks protction makes a shield around link and if a enamy hits the shield and your shield will no get damaged